 I travel often and cannot offer you regular supervision all the time.
 You may need to have another supervisor or supervisors who you can also call in a crisis when I am unavailable.

-I usually work in 60 minute sessions for supervision, and I am happy to schedule longer sessions as needed.
+I usually work in 60 minute sessions for supervision, given enough notice, I may be able to schedule longer sessions.

-Brainspotting, Somatic Experiencing, Gestalt, Ego State therapy, D.I.D., EMDR, addictive processes as attempts to regulate the nervous system and as response to neglect, abuse and trauma.
+Brainspotting, Somatic Experiencing, Gestalt, Ego State therapy, Narrative Therapy, D.I.D., EMDR, addictive processes as attempts to regulate the nervous system and as response to neglect, abuse and trauma.

 I frame therapy psychodynamically within a family systems and attachment frame, I rely heavily on neuroscience, and also the work of Peter Levine, Dan Siegel, Stephen Porges, Bessel van der Kolk, David Grand, Richard Schwartz, and other luminaries of the trauma, attachment and addiction fields.

 We will have a written contract together, and there will be termination conditions included.